tensorflow/tensorflow/tensorflow/compiler/xla/g3doc/operation_semantics.md

 If `indices_are_sorted` is set to true then XLA can assume that `start_indices` are sorted (in ascending `start_index_map` order) by the user.
 If they are not then the semantics is implementation defined.

+If `use_atomic` is set to false then XLA will not use atomic operation.
+This is only safe when there is no duplicate indices.

 ### Informal Description and Examples